jaimevillegas/first-portfolio/README.md

 ### Key Features <a name="key-features"></a>

-> Describe between 1-3 key features of the application.

-- It consists on a Html file and a CSS File
+- It consists on a Web page featuring a professional portfolio
-- It has a h1 tag with the title **Hello Microverse!**
-- It has a stylesheet in order to make the things fancier!
+- All the design is extracted from a Figma template
+- In this first version, it has a Mobile-first approach

 <p align="right">(<a href="#readme-top">back to top</a>)</p>